lavienbluu/final-DES427/README.md

 # Final Project of DES427

 ## About
-This application is the final project of DES427 course developed by using react native.
+The `Number Fact` is the final project of DES427 course developed by using react native.
 The application provides interesting facts about number, date, and year that user input into the system.

 ## Installation
 1. Clone this repository